Dasharo/open-source-firmware-validation/README.md

 pip install -r requirements.txt
 ```

-* If you initialize the environment and try to run the environment again you
+* If you try to run the environment again after the first initialization
-    need to install requirements.txt:
+  you must reinstall requirements.txt for it to work properly:

 ```bash
 python3 -m virtualenv venv